 Do grades matter for fellowships?

 Certainly less than residencies!
 Generally, stronger fellowship candidates had stronger academic qualifications as well; however, this is correlation, not causation.
-Many programs do not care to check so long as you graduate and if a program has a GPA minimum, they are typically generous.
+Many programs do not care to check so long as you successfully graduate and if a program has a GPA minimum, they are typically generous.

 While the degree to which GPA is weighed may certainly vary from program to program, academic strength is usually very low on the list of qualifications fellowship recruiters are looking for, especially since we would typically not receive a transcript until you have been invited for an on-site interview.
 At this point we are only looking to ensure you aren’t imminently failing out of school.